tum-pbs/pbdl-book/others-timeseries.md

 ### Autoencoder variants

-One popular variant of autoencoders is worth a mention here: the so-called _varational autoencoders_, or VAEs.
+One popular variant of autoencoders is worth a mention here: the so-called _variational autoencoders_, or VAEs.
 These autoencoders follow the structure above, but additionally employ a loss term to shape the latent space of $\mathbf{c}$.
+Its goal is to let the latent space follow a known distribution.
+This makes it possible to draw samples in latent space without workarounds such as having to project samples into the latent space.

-Typically we use a normal distribution as target, which makes the latent space an $m$ dimensional unit cube, i.e., each dimension should have a zero mean and unit standard deviation.
+Typically we use a normal distribution as target, which makes the latent space an $m$ dimensional unit cube: each dimension should have a zero mean and unit standard deviation.
 This approach is especially useful if the decoder should be used as a generative model.
-E.g., we can then produce
-$\mathbf{c}$ samples directly, and decode them to obtain full states.
+E.g., we can then produce $\mathbf{c}$ samples directly, and decode them to obtain full states.
-While this is very useful to, e.g., obtain generative models for faces or other types of natural images, it is less crucial in a simulation setting.
-Here we rather want to obtain a latent space that facilitates the temporal prediction, rather than being able to easily produce samples from it.
+While this is very useful for applications such as constructing generative models for faces or other types of natural images, it is less crucial in a simulation setting.
+Here we want to obtain a latent space that facilitates the temporal prediction, rather than being able to easily produce samples from it.

 ## Time series